Expressions of interest extended until 13 March!

-The first three programs to launch this October are Behold, BeWell and Beyond.
-Each program will consist of six, two-hour sessions that will run weekly online, with a second cycle of programs launching in November.
+The programs we will be offering are Behold and Beyond.
+Each program will consist of six, two-hour sessions that will run weekly online through April and May.

 Behold weaves together lived experience, collaboration and imagination to bring together a supportive online program that is therapeutic and creative.
-It will centre the experiences, resilience, rest and joy of those within the LGBTIQ+ communities who also identify as People of Colour and Culture, Black and First Nations, aged 25+.
+It will centre the experiences, resilience, rest and joy of those within the LGBTIQA+ communities who also identify as People of Colour and Culture, Black and First Nations, aged 18 years and over.
 Each weekly program will be a blend of facilitated dialogue, reflection, and embodiment exercises.
 We come together to revel and reveal in our lineages and differences, to be held, and to be with one another.

 This is an offering for those who are seeking connectivity, delivered in a slower and adaptive program, honouring discretion and exploration.
-Spaces in the program are limited and will take place October 28th to December 2nd, Thursdays 5:30pm to 7:30pm AEDT.
+Spaces in the program are limited and will take place April 22nd to May 26th, Fridays 5:30pm to 7:30pm AEST.

 Beyond is a program for people whose genders expand beyond the confines of cis-normativity.
-The group is for anyone aged 25+ that is trans, gender diverse, non-binary, a Sistergirl, a Brotherboy or is questioning their gender and wants to create a space to connect, heal and be together.
+The group is for anyone aged between 16 and 24 who is trans, gender diverse, non-binary, a Sistergirl, a Brotherboy or is questioning their gender and wants to create a space to connect, heal and be together.
 In a supportive, therapeutic and collaborative environment, we will create space to learn from each other’s lived experiences, creativity, resilience, resistance, and joy.
-During the program, participants are supported to shape the activities and direction of discussions at their own pace, honouring that vulnerability and building trust takes time.
+During the program, participants are supported to engage with the activities and direction of discussions at their own pace, honouring that vulnerability and building trust takes time.

-Spaces in the program are limited, and it will take place October 26th to November 30th, Tuesdays 5:30pm to 7:30pm AEDT.
+Spaces in the program are limited, and will take place Tuesdays 5:30pm-7:30pm AEST commencing April 19th to May 24th.

 Frequently Asked Questions